Presidency of Bosnia and Herzegovina

-The presidency of Bosnia and Herzegovina (Predsjedništvo Bosne i Hercegovine) is a three-member body which collectively serves as head of state of Bosnia and Herzegovina.
-According to Article V of the Constitution of Bosnia and Herzegovina, the presidency comprises three members: one Bosniak, one Serb, and one Croat.
-The Bosniak and Croat members are elected from a joint constituency in the Federation of Bosnia and Herzegovina, whilst the Serb member is elected from voters in Republika Srpska.
+The Presidency of Bosnia and Herzegovina (Predsjedništvo Bosne i Hercegovine) is a three-member body that collectively serves as the head of state of Bosnia and Herzegovina.
+Under Article V of the Constitution of Bosnia and Herzegovina, defined by the Dayton Agreement in 1995, it consists of one Bosniak and one Croat member directly elected from the Federation of Bosnia and Herzegovina, and one Serb member directly elected from Republika Srpska.

-The three members elected at any one election serve a collective four-year term.
-Individuals are able to serve no more than two consecutive four-year terms, although there are no overall term limits.
+Members of the presidency serve a four-year term and may hold office for a maximum of two consecutive terms, although there is no overall lifetime limit.

-Although the unsubdivided body is the collective head of state, one member is designated as chairperson.
-The position of chairperson rotates twice around the three members every eight months, with the candidate receiving the most votes overall becoming the first chairperson over the four-year term.
+While the presidency acts collectively as the head of state, one member serves as chairperson at a time.
+The chairmanship rotates among the three members every eight months, beginning with the member who received the highest number of votes in the election.